-- c) The customer or their electrical contractor must contact the Meter Shop at 306-975-2414, option 4 and provide the TSASK Electrical Permit number prior to the installation of the meter.
-An energization sticker must be attached to the meter socket prior to meter installation. - d) When steps (b) and (c) are complete, SL&P will proceed with the installation of utility metering. - e) Upon completion of the work, SL&P will provide the final invoice for services (if applicable).
+- c) A licensed electrical contractor must contact the Meter Shop at 306-975-2414, option 4 and provide the TSASK Electrical Permit number prior to the installation of the meter.
+An energization sticker must be attached to the meter socket prior to meter installation. - d) When steps (b) and (c) are complete, SL&P will proceed with the installation of utility metering. - e) Upon completion of the work, SL&P will provide the final invoice for services, as applicable.